kidist-amde/Space-Time-Cube-visualization/README.md

   - To visualize 3D Space Time Cube from a given GPS track of the 3 subjects
   - To visualize 4D (Space Time Cube + Time-diaray data[mood,activity])
-  - Mapping the person in the society, Tell the 3-weeks story of the subject, geography with analysis of behavior, and integrating ideas in human geography with human behaviour
+  - Mapping the person in the society, Telling the 3-weeks story of the subject, geography with analysis of behavior, and integrating ideas in human geography with human behavior.

 ## Results
 ### 2D openstreet map visualization of subject_1